-Our adventure all started on the thirteenth of June, in 2014.
+Our chicken adventure all started on the thirteenth of June, in 2014.
 My wife and I inherited three, 1 year old hens and a chicken tractor from friends who moved away.
 We had already been discussing getting chickens throughout the past year, after our home owners association changed the by-laws.
 The new by-laws allowed us to have hens because we lived outside of city limits!
-Since then, chicken math has taken its toll on us, and all of our girls are different breeds because we want multicolored eggs.
+Since then, chicken math has taken its toll on us!

 After discussing a permanent location for the chickens, we decided using the space beside our garage.
 We built a 20' x 11' chicken pen, put 3" of sand down on top of the bare dirt, built another section of 6' fence with gate, and buried bricks 10" deep under the surrounding fence line.
 However, this was only the beginning.
 We knew that it was time to upgrade our coop to accommodate our growing pullets.

 We live in suburbia, so that means two things.
 One, no roosters, and two, cosmetics.
 The new coop we built had to be cute and presentable not only to us, but to the neighborhood.
 With these requirements in mind, I looked around for a month in my spare time for coop ideas.
 During that time I came up with a list of features our coop had to have, but no designs I wanted to copy or use.
 Our coop features included; built off the ground (we have local racoons), had to survive the pacific northwest rain, removable poop tray, removable roosting bars, sand filled interior floor, an automatic nesting box lid, and finally curtains.
 But most importantly, it had look like a barn with a cupola!

 BYC Coops and the Chicken Chick were my main sources for a lot of the features I ended up incorporating into the build.
 There are so many brilliant ideas on these websites.
 There was just one problem with all of my research, I just couldn't find the design that was in my mind.
 Until now.